HemanthK2000/Pizza-Sales-Analytics-Data-Analytics-Capstone-Project/README.md

 **Monthly Trend**
 - A line chart depicting monthly revenue and orders.
-•	Helps track seasonality and identify peak sales months.
+- Helps track seasonality and identify peak sales months.
-•	Summer months show higher sales due to promotional campaigns.
+- Summer months show higher sales due to promotional campaigns.

 **% of Sales by Category**
-A bar chart representing revenue and quantity sold for each pizza category (Classic, Supreme, Veggie, Chicken).
+- A bar chart representing revenue and quantity sold for each pizza category (Classic, Supreme, Veggie, Chicken).
-•	Helps identify customer preferences.
+- Helps identify customer preferences.
-•	Classic pizzas dominate sales, while Veggie has lower demand.
+- Classic pizzas dominate sales, while Veggie has lower demand.

 **% Sales by Pizza Size & Category**
-A bar/ donut chart comparing sales revenue and quantity by pizza size (S, M, L, XL).
+- A bar/ donut chart comparing sales revenue and quantity by pizza size (S, M, L, XL, XXL).
-•	Highlights demand distribution by size and assist inventory planning.
+- Highlights demand distribution by size and assist inventory planning.
-•	Large (L) pizzas contribute the highest revenue.
+- Large (L) pizzas contribute the highest revenue.

 **Total Pizzas Sold by Pizza Category**
-•	Manage inventory by stocking ingredients used in the most popular categories.
+- Manage inventory by stocking ingredients used in the most popular categories.
-•	Evaluate if low-performing categories should be optimized, redesigned, or discontinued.
+- Evaluate if low-performing categories should be optimized, redesigned, or discontinued.

 **Top 5 Best-Selling Pizzas**
-A horizontal bar chart showing pizzas with the highest sales (by revenue, orders or quantity).
+- A horizontal bar chart showing pizzas with the highest sales (by revenue, orders or quantity).
-•	Supports promotional and menu strategy.
+- Supports promotional and menu strategy.

 **Bottom 5 Least-Selling Pizzas**
-A horizontal bar chart of pizzas with the lowest sales.
+- A horizontal bar chart of pizzas with the lowest sales.
-•	Identifies products for improvement or possible removal from the menu.
+- Identifies products for improvement or possible removal from the menu.